siferati/MidiWars/README.md

 | ![](res/one.png) | ![](res/two.png) | ![](res/three.png) |
 |:----------:|:-----------:|:-------------:|
 | one octave | two octaves | three octaves |

-## Notes

-* If, for whatever reason, the app crashes, open `log.txt` to see what went wrong.
-* Though Midi Wars allows for typing while playing, this functionality is **not stable** - don't expect to type as fluidly as the regular chat.
-* If, for whatever reason, the chat isn't properly closed and you start seeing random numbers appearing on it, simply close it manually.
-* You'll probably have difficulty typing *modifier keys* in chat while playing, especially when playing songs with faster tempos, such as pressing `Shift + 1` for the *exclamation mark*.
-That's because modifier keys need to be released when playing a note.
-Just keep trying and press the keys as fast as you can - you'll eventually be able to type what you want.

 ## Recommendations